 The workpiece and cutting piece can be controlled down to .001 inches.
-Both simple and complex cuts are made with milling machines from keyway cutting to diesinking.
+Both simple and complex cuts are made with milling machines, from keyway cutting to diesinking.

 WHAT IS A CNC MILLING MACHINE?

-The first CNC machines, then called numerically controlled (NC) machines, were built in the 1940s and 1950s and followed points on punched tape to direct the motors to move.
+The first CNC machines then called numerically controlled (NC) machines, were built in the 1940s and 1950s and followed points on punched tape to direct the motors to move.

-WHAT IS PLASMA CUTTERS?
+WHAT ARE PLASMA CUTTERS?

 Involves cutting a material using a plasma torch.
-Commonly used to cut steel and other metals, but can be used on a variety of materials.
+Commonly used to cut steel and other metals but can be used on a variety of materials.

 The plasma is sufficiently hot to melt the material being cut and moves sufficiently fast to blow molten metal away from the cut.